fastly/create-compute-js/README.md

                                   starting point of the new application.
 Cannot be used with --language or --starter-kit.
   --fastly-cli-path=<pathspec>  - Path to the fastly CLI command.
 If not
-                                  specified, then it will be searched from the system path.
+                                  specified, then @fastly/cli will be used.
   --no-confirm                  - Do not show confirmation prompt before
                                   creating the application.
 ```